Tehseen-Meo567/Cyber-LAW-GPT/README.md

 ## Using your own document

+- **Recommended:** commit a `.pdf` file into the same repo folder as `app.py`.
+The app auto-detects any PDF sitting next to it and uses it first — no download step, no permission issues, works identically on Streamlit Cloud, Colab, or any server.
-- Replace the Google Drive link in the sidebar with your own **public** Google Drive share link (Anyone with the link → Viewer), **or**
+- Otherwise, put a **public** Google Drive share link (Anyone with the link → Viewer) in the sidebar as a fallback.
-- Use the "upload the PDF manually" option in the sidebar — this always works and doesn't depend on Drive link permissions.
+- Or use the "upload the PDF manually" option in the sidebar — this always works regardless of the other two.

 ## Notes on the source PDF

-The default Drive link in this app points to a cyber-law reference document.
-If Google Drive ever restricts downloads (e.g. large file, virus-scan warning, or link permission changes), the automatic download will fail — in that case simply upload the PDF file manually using the sidebar uploader;
-the app will detect it and re-build the index automatically.
+Bundling the PDF directly in the repo (option 1 above) is the most reliable
+approach: Google Drive automated downloads can be blocked by file-size virus scans, rate limits, or permission changes, none of which affect a file that ships with your code.